Pope Leo VIII: Pontificate

-Having been crowned by Otto, the remainder of Leo's pontificate was reasonably trouble free.
-He issued numerous bulls, many of which detailed the granting of privileges to Otto and his successors.
-Some of the bulls were alleged to grant the Holy Roman emperors the right of choosing their successors in the Kingdom of Italy and the right to nominate the pope, and all popes, archbishops and bishops were to receive investiture from the emperor.
+Having been crowned by Otto, the remainder of Leo's pontificate was reasonably trouble-free.
+He issued numerous bulls, many of which detailed granting privileges to Otto and his successors.
+Some of the bulls were alleged to grant the Holy Roman emperors the right to choose their successors in the Kingdom of Italy and the right to nominate the pope, and all popes, archbishops, and bishops were to receive investiture from the emperor.
 In addition, Leo is also claimed to have relinquished to Otto all the territory of the Papal States that had been granted to the Apostolic See by Pepin the Short and Charlemagne.
-Although it is certain that Leo granted various concessions to his imperial patron, it is now believed that the "investiture" bulls associated with Leo were, if not completely fabricated during the Investiture Controversy, at the very least so tampered with that it is now largely impossible to reconstruct them in their original form.
+Although Leo certainly granted various concessions to his imperial patron, it is now believed that the "investiture" bulls associated with Leo were, if not completely fabricated during the Investiture Controversy, at the very least so tampered with that it is now largely impossible to reconstruct them in their original form.

-Leo VIII died on 1 March 965, and was succeeded by John XIII.
-According to the Liber Pontificalis, he was described as venerable, energetic and honourable.
-He had a number of streets dedicated to him in and around the Clivus Argentarius, including the descensus Leonis Prothi.
+Leo VIII died on 1 March 965 and was succeeded by John XIII.
+The Liber Pontificalis described him as venerable, energetic, and honourable.
+He had some streets dedicated to him in and around the Clivus Argentarius, including the descensus Leonis Prothi.

 Historiography

-Although Leo was for many years considered an antipope, his current status is still a source of confusion.
+Although Leo was considered an antipope for many years, his current status is still confusing.
 The Annuario Pontificio makes the following point about the pontificate of Leo VIII:

 "At this point, as again in the mid-eleventh century, we come across elections in which problems of harmonizing historical criteria and those of theology and canon law make it impossible to decide clearly which side possessed the legitimacy whose factual existence guarantees the unbroken lawful succession of the Successors of Saint Peter.
 The uncertainty that in some cases results has made it advisable to abandon the assignation of successive numbers in the list of the Popes."

 Due to Leo's uncanonical original election, it is now accepted that, at least until the deposition of Benedict V, he was almost certainly an antipope.
-The deposition of John XII was almost certainly invalid, as John did not acquiesce, and so the election of Benedict V almost certainly was canonical.
-However, if Benedict did acquiesce to his deposition as Liutprand of Cremona (who chronicled the events of this period) wrote, and if, as seems certain, no further protest was made against Leo's position, it has been the consensus of historians that he may be regarded as a true pope from July 964 to his death in 965.
-The fact that no one else attempted to claim the papacy during this time, and that the next pope to assume the name Leo was consecrated Leo IX also seems to indicate that he is a true pope.
+The deposition of John XII was almost certainly invalid, as John did not acquiesce, so the election of Benedict V almost certainly was canonical.
+However, if Benedict did consent to his deposition as Liutprand of Cremona (who chronicled the events of this period) wrote, and if, as seems certain, no further protest was made against Leo's position, it has been the consensus of historians that he may be regarded as a true pope from July 964 to his death in 965.
+The fact that no one else attempted to claim the papacy during this time and that the next pope to assume the name Leo was consecrated Leo IX also seems to indicate that he is a true pope.